WiaanB/gophercises/README.md

 normalize some numbers and store them in PostgreSQL

 ## deck of cards
-a basic deck of cards implementation
+a basic deck of cards implementation to be used in a future project